What are wet scrubbers?

 Wet scrubbers are devices which remove particles and gases from exhaust streams.
-It is called a “wet” scrubber as it captures the unwanted particles (gas) through a liquid.
+We call them “wet scrubbers” as they capture the unwanted particles (gas) through a liquid.

 Wet Scrubber Solutions

 Our engineers investigate the site and, after analysis, suggest and implement a solution.
-Wet scrubbers can be installed individually, or can come as a part of an odour abatement package.
-How fast the air goes and how wet the packings are, are all critical variables to be determined by the judicious scrubber designer.
-However, we offer express solutions, known as rapid response rental, if you are looking for a quick resolution.
+We can install our wet scrubbers individually, or as part of an odour abatement package.
+Our scrubber designer can help you to determine critical values, such as how fast the air goes and how wet the packings are.

-Molecules of fume or odour are exceedingly dispersed in a gas stream making their treatment nearly impossible.
+When fume or odour molecules disperse into a gas stream, treatment of the gas stream becomes more challenging.
 The simple answer is to concentrate.
-This is a bit tricky with gasses so the answer comes with capturing them in a liquid solution.
-Once in solution, there is time for neutralisation to occur, but the capturing is the difficult bit.
+This is a bit tricky with gasses, so the answer comes with capturing them in a liquid solution.
+Once in solution, there is time for neutralisation to occur, but the capturing is the hard part.